The McKinney-Vento Act ensures that homeless children receive a Free and Appropriate Public Education (FAPE).

 AGORA’S RESPONSIBILITIES

-- Identify homeless children and youth with assistance from school personnel and by coordination activities with other entities and agencies.
+- Identify homeless children and youth with help from school staff.
+Coordinate activities with other agencies to support them.

-- Inform parents or guardians of educational rights and related opportunities available to their children, including Head Start programs (including Early Head Start programs), early intervention services under Part C of the IDEA, other preschool programs administered by the LEA, and provide them with meaningful opportunities to participate in the education of their children.
+- Inform parents or guardians about their children’s educational rights.
+Include opportunities such as Head Start and Early Head Start programs.
+Explain early intervention services under Part C of the IDEA.
+Also, describe other preschool programs run by the local education agency.
+Encourage parents to actively participate in their children’s education.

 - Mediate enrollment disputes in accordance with the Enrollment Dispute section.

-- Inform the parent or guardian of a homeless child, youth and any unaccompanied youth, of all transportation options to required testing if transportation costs are an issue to identified McKinney-Vento students.
+- Inform the parent or guardian of a homeless or unaccompanied youth about all transportation options.
+If transportation costs are an issue, provide support for McKinney-Vento students.

-- Understand the guidance issued by the Pennsylvania Department of Education (PDE) for the education of homeless students and be ready to explain the BEC (Basic Education Circular) related to homeless education to school district staff.
+- Learn the guidance from the Pennsylvania Department of Education (PDE) for educating homeless students.
+Be ready to explain the Basic Education Circular (BEC) on homeless education to school staff.

-- Distribute information on the subject of homeless students and arrange staff development workshops and presentations for school personnel, including office staff.
+- Share information about homeless students.
+Organize workshops and presentations for school staff, including office personnel.

 - Become familiar with the various program materials that are available from PDE.

-- Identify preschool-aged homeless children by working closely with shelters and social service agencies in their area.
-In addition, the liaison should inquire, at the time they are enrolling homeless children and youth in school, whether the family has preschool-aged children.
+- Work closely with shelters and social service agencies to identify homeless preschool-aged children.
+Also, when enrolling homeless children in school, ask if the family has preschool-aged children.

-- Ensure that unaccompanied youth have opportunities to meet the same challenging state academic standards as the state establishes for other children and youth.
+- Ensure unaccompanied youth can meet the same challenging state academic standards as other children.
+Additionally, provide support to help them succeed.